 Our support is always tailored to your abilities, rather than the condition you have, so depending on what's required, a visit to our games room in Oxfordshire with its suite of accessible gaming consoles and computers may be a suitable way to see what works for you.
 We can also visit you at home if your disability limits your ability to travel.

 Our assessors know their games and adapted technology inside out, and our occupational therapists make sure that your seating, positioning and mounting will be right for any tech or modifications that we recommend.

-Can we help?
+Who do we help?

-is there an age limit?
+Is there an age limit?

 I'm a professional - Can I contact you?

 Yes.
-Where appropriate, we're always happy to consider individuals who are referred on to us
+Where appropriate, we're always happy to consider individuals who are referred on to us.

 What types of games do you give advice about?

-What are the benefits of computer games?
+What are the benefits of video games?

 We've seen many physical improvements that have been confirmed by occupational therapists and physiotherapists, but the greatest benefit is inclusion.
 Being able to join in with friends and family (and beat them!) is priceless for self-esteem and independence.